Hysterectomy: Uterine prolapse

 Prolapse may also be corrected surgically without removal of the uterus.
 There are several strategies that can be utilized to help strengthen pelvic floor muscles and prevent the worsening of prolapse.
 These include, but are not limited to, use of "kegel exercises", vaginal pessary, constipation relief, weight management, and care when lifting heavy objects.

 Types

-Hysterectomy, in the literal sense of the word, means merely removal of the uterus.
-However other organs such as ovaries, fallopian tubes, and the cervix are very frequently removed as part of the surgery.
+Hysterectomy, in the literal sense of the word, means merely the removal of the uterus.
+However, other organs such as the ovaries, fallopian tubes, and the cervix are very frequently removed as part of the surgery.